Configure Azure Key Vault firewalls and virtual networks

 By default, when you create a new key vault, the Azure Key Vault firewall is disabled.
 All applications and Azure services can access the key vault and send requests to the key vault.
-Note, this configuration does not mean that any user will be able to perform operations on your key vault.
-The key vault still restricts access to secrets, keys, and certificates stored in key vault by requiring Azure Active Directory authentication and access policy permissions.
-To understand key vault authentication in more detail see Authentication in Azure Key Vault.
+This configuration doesn't mean that any user will be able to perform operations on your key vault.
+The key vault still restricts access to secrets, keys, and certificates stored in key vault by requiring Microsoft Entra authentication and access policy permissions.
+To understand key vault authentication in more detail, see Authentication in Azure Key Vault.
 For more information, see Access Azure Key Vault behind a firewall.

 Key Vault Firewall Enabled (Trusted Services Only)

-When you enable the Key Vault Firewall, you will be given an option to 'Allow Trusted Microsoft Services to bypass this firewall.'
+When you enable the Key Vault Firewall, you'll be given an option to 'Allow Trusted Microsoft Services to bypass this firewall.'
 The trusted services list does not cover every single Azure service.
-For example, Azure DevOps is not on the trusted services list.
-This does not imply that services that do not appear on the trusted services list not trusted or insecure.
+For example, Azure DevOps isn't on the trusted services list.
+This does not imply that services that do not appear on the trusted services list are not trusted or are insecure.
 The trusted services list encompasses services where Microsoft controls all of the code that runs on the service.
 Since users can write custom code in Azure services such as Azure DevOps, Microsoft does not provide the option to create a blanket approval for the service.
 Furthermore, just because a service appears on the trusted service list, doesn't mean it is allowed for all scenarios.

-To determine if a service you are trying to use is on the trusted service list, please see the following document Virtual network service endpoints for Azure Key Vault.
-For how-to guide, follow the instructions here for Portal, Azure CLI and PowerShell
+To determine if a service you are trying to use is on the trusted service list, see Virtual network service endpoints for Azure Key Vault.
+For a how-to guide, follow the instructions here for Portal, Azure CLI and PowerShell

 Key Vault Firewall Enabled (IPv4 Addresses and Ranges - Static IPs)